-I think this is the last episode, at least the last one this week this week, focusing on the customer. 😁.
+I think this is the last episode, at least the last one this week, focusing on the customer. 😁.
 The customer is why we do everything we do, right?
 So you will find that I love talking about the customer.
 Building trust and talking about the customer are my two favorite subjects.
 So you know I had to combine them at some point!
 I have talked about trust before with the customer, but today I want to answer the question; how do you build trust with a potential customer?

 In previous episodes, I have addressed the trust aspect with current customers.
 Today, let’s talk about the same customers you have found either through your local chamber or most likely, in today’s environment, through social media.